protocollabs/maparo-std/mod-tcp-goodput.md

 ## Measurement Start Request

 ```
 {
 	# per default one TCP transmitter is started, to spawn exactly
 	# to much threads are cores are available use "cores".
 	# Use "threads" if you want to fully utilize all virtual cores,
 	# including hyperthreads.
 	# If the system has several sockets, all sockets are utilized for
 	# "cores" and "threads".
-	"worker" : "1"
+	"streams" : "1"

 	# payload pattern.
 Default is zeroized because we want to fullfill
 	# the pipe and offload as much as possible.